zabi94/ExtraAlchemy/.github/ISSUE_TEMPLATE/crash-report.md

 **Pastebin links**
 Don't paste the whole lists here, use **pastebin**
  - Crash Log:
- - Mod List:
+ - Modpack link (preferred) or Mod List:
+ - Custom changes to modpack (if using a modpack):
  - Extra Alchemy Config:

 **Environment (please complete the following information):**